Investigate Iceland with Professor of Geology Liz Safran

 Flights and Arrival

-Participants select and book their own flights arriving in Reykjavik by Saturday morning, August 8, 2020.
+Participants select and book their own flights arriving in Reykjavik by 9:30 a.m.
+Saturday morning, August 6, 2022.
 Airport transfer to our first excursion will be scheduled for Saturday morning.
-Please email Emily Decker in the Alumni and Parent Programs office (email@example.com) if you are considering a flight that arrives in Reykjavik after 9:30 a.m. local time.
-All of our Pioneer Travel trips require a minimum number of participants.
+Please email Emily Decker in the Alumni and Parent Programs office (firstname.lastname@example.org) if you are considering a flight that arrives in Reykjavik after 9:30 a.m. local time.
+All of our trips require a minimum number of participants.
 For this reason, do not purchase non-refundable airfare until we have confirmed with you that the trip is a go.
-We will let you know this asap. **Good News!
-This trip is officially a GO.
-We do have a limited number of spots still open before we are completely full - but all confirmed travelers may now move forward and purchase airplane tickets.
-All questions should be directed to Emily Decker: firstname.lastname@example.org**
+We will let you know this asap.

 Need More Information?